bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 Paul was not dealing with a matter of worship at all, rather cultural implications of an action;
 namely eating meat that has been offered to idols.
 Moreover, this idea falls flat when considering that Paul is dealing with instruments in worship.

+### Conclusion

+It is important to emphasize that this study is not meant to be divisive!
+Jesus plead with the Father that His followers be one (John 17:20, 21).
+Just prior to this, He prayed that they be "sanctified by" God's truth (John 17:17).
+Jesus prayed for unity in God's word, not in man's inventions!
+So, the purpose of this study was to search the Scriptures to see what His truth is regarding instrumental music and hopefully that those who engage can find unity in God's truth.

+This booklet explored this classical Christian view on instrument to make the point that the worship climate within contemporary Christendom has not always been accepted and should at very least raise questions.
+Further, the reader delved into a study of God's expectation and attitude towards worship; that man should worship in spirit and truth (John 4:24).
+Finally, this booklet examined what Paul meant when he wrote to "sing" (Ephesian 5:19; Colossians 3:16).
+It is this authors prayer that the reader would diligently study this as commanded in 2 Timothy 2:15 and consider the Scriptural case against the instrument!

 # Works Cited